scverse/squidpy_notebooks/docs/source/auto_examples/plotting/compute_extract.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 22-24

-In this dataset, we have saved deconvolution results in `adata.obsm` and we would like to plot them with :func:`scanpy.pl.spatial`.
+In this dataset, we have saved deconvolution results in :attr:`anndata.AnnData.obsm` and we would like to plot them with :func:`scanpy.pl.spatial`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 24-26